BBC logo design evolution

 I bet this logo would still be legible at 4mm in length!

-I’ve always liked the simplicity of the three boxes, and how adaptable they are.
-What I’m not so keen on is the website favicon.
-Some detail becomes lost at 16×16.
+Cat, I’ve always liked the simplicity of the three boxes, and how adaptable they are.
+The website favicon, though.
+Detail becomes lost at 16×16.
 Hope you’re well.

-Even though the ‘62 logo is poor, I imagine it was easier to reproduce than the ‘bat wings’.
-Perhaps that was one reason for the change.
+Daniel, I imagine the 62 logo was easier to reproduce than the bat wings.
+Perhaps one reason for the change.

 Agreed.